hashgraph/hedera-improvement-proposal/HIP/hip-gas-throttling.md

 other transactions, so limits were based on this worst case scenario.
 Now that throttling is the aggregate gas used we can allow each transaction to consume large amounts of gas without concern for an extreme surge.

+When a transaction is submitted to a node with a `gasLimit` that is greater than the per-transaction gas limit the transaction must be rejected during precheck with a response code of `INDIVIDUAL_TX_GAS_LIMIT_EXCEEDED`.
+The transaction must not be submitted to consensus.

 <!-- todo propose a number and justify why.
 Deploying a 24Kib Contract requires 6,533,640 gas minimum with London deposit costs. -->